 Symptoms of loose bodies in the knee include:

 - Pain and swelling

 - A locking or catching of the knee joint

 - The feeling of something moving in the knee

 - Knee locking as though something is blocking it

-OKC Orthopedics, Sports & Pain Medicine is committed to helping patients with loose bodies return to the highest level of activity possible.
+OKC Orthopedics Sports Medicine is committed to helping patients with loose bodies return to the highest level of activity possible.
 It is very important to remove loose bodies early to avoid future cartilage damage.